gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

     +varying vec4 v_positionWithOffset;

     void main() {
-    +  // convert from clipspace (-1 <-> +1) to color space (0 -> 1).
+    +  // convert from clip space (-1 <-> +1) to color space (0 -> 1).
     +  vec4 color = v_positionWithOffset * 0.5 + 0.5
     +  gl_FragColor = color;
     }

 The example above is a mostly nonsense example.
-It doesn't generally make sense to directly copy the clipspace values to the fragment shader and use them as colors.
+It doesn't generally make sense to directly copy the clip space values to the fragment shader and use them as colors.
 Nevertheless it will work and produce colors.

 ## GLSL